finos/FDC3/docs/agent-bridging/spec.md

 ### Handling Malformed Messages

-It is the Bridge responsibility to validate the all messages that flow to and from Desktop Agents.
-When a request message is malformed the bridge MUST send a bridge error response message with  `BridgingError.MalformedMessage` to the sender.
+It is the Bridge's responsibility to validate all messages that flow to and from Desktop Agents.
+When a request message is malformed the bridge MUST send a bridge error response message with  `BridgingError.MalformedMessage` error to the sender.
+For 'request only' message exchanges, no specific error response schema is provided.
+Hence, the generic [Bridge Error Response Message schema](#all-responses-are-errors) should be used for such messages (with the type set to match the request message type).

 Where responses to requests from other agents are malformed, the bridge MUST send a bridge error response message with  `BridgingError.MalformedMessage` to the sender and record `BridgingError.MalformedMessage` as the error response from the responder that sent the malformed message.

 ### Forwarding of Messages and Collating Responses